prateeksha09s/learn-sphere-/README.md

 Learn-Sphere is an end-to-end e-learning web application built with a Java/Spring Boot backend and a React.js frontend.
 It supports role-based access for students and instructors, secure payment integration via Razorpay, and a clean, responsive UI for an intuitive learning experience.

 🛠️ Tech Stack
-LayerTechnologyBackendJava, Spring Boot, Spring Security, HibernateFrontendReact.jsDatabaseMySQLAuthenticationJWT + Role-Based Access ControlPaymentRazorpay Payment GatewayVersion ControlGit / GitHub
+LayerTechnologyBackend Java, Spring Boot, Spring Security, HibernateFrontendReact.jsDatabaseMySQLAuthenticationJWT + Role-Based Access ControlPaymentRazorpay Payment GatewayVersion ControlGit / GitHub

 ✨ Features